 Goombungee, Toowoomba Area

-The Darling Downs farming community of Goombungee chose a rather elegant memorial as their outpouring of grief over the loss of local men in WWI went public.
+In the Darling Downs farming community of Goombungee you'll find a rather elegant memorial in recognition of the local men lost in the battles of WWI.

 Gallipoli survivor and hero of French battles Major General Sir Thomas Glasgow unveiled the Goombungee war memorial on 11 December 1920.

 The people of Goombungee commissioned Toowoomba architect Harry Marks to design a classically-stylish sandstone pedestal with Doric columns, produced by RC Ziegler and Sons.
 A recessed square section bears leaded marble plates.
 The front plate carries 29 names - the town's men who died fighting in WWI.
-Atop the pedestal is a soldier statue, imported from Italy.
-Queenslanders preferred this iconic representation of an Australian solder, which captures the qualities of loyalty, youth, innocence and bravery that grieving families wanted to remember.
+Atop the pedestal is a soldier statue, imported from Italy - an iconic representation of an Australian solder, which captures the qualities of loyalty, youth, innocence and bravery that grieving families wanted to remember.

 The names of eight locals who died in WWII have been added.